angarsky/diveintopython/learn/functions/partial_functions.md

 print(url2) # https://example.com/search?q=Java&sort=date
 ```

-## Exploring the advantages of partial functions in python: a practical example
+## Exploring the advantages of partial functions in Python: a practical example

 Partial functions in Python are functions that are partially defined and contain fixed values for certain parameters.
 These functions offer several advantages, such as enhanced reusability and reduced code redundancy.
 A practical example of using partial functions in Python is the implementation of the exponential function, where a partial function can be created to predefine the base of the exponent.